Skilleen/Java-Work/README.md

 Dog Walking Club - Creates multiple dog owner objects, and then matches compatiable dog owners so they can walk together.

 Real Estate - Creates a Java GUI for a real estate agent.
 Allows them to add and customize houses, apartments, and offices.
 It then gives then a break down of rent, taxes, and profit.

+Moving Squares - A swing game that involves moving squares that you must click before they become too large.